illiterate/illiterate/README.md

 > [🏫](http://cs.sxu.edu.cn) I graduated from Shanxi University with a bachelor's degree, and now I am studying here for a master's degree.

-> 🖥  My research direction is natural language processing and deep learning.
+> 🖥  My research direction is natural language processing (generation) and deep learning.